Future of U.S. election law at stake as Supreme Court hears North Carolina case - NewsBreak

 Future of U.S. election law at stake as Supreme Court hears North Carolina case

-Former Acting Solicitor General Neal Katyal, left, and Allison Riggs, co-executive director of the Southern Coalition for Social Justice, right, in front of the Supreme Court Dec.
-7, 2022, after arguments in a pivotal North Carolina case dealing with election law.
-(Photo by Kira Lerner/States Newsroom)

-WASHINGTON — North Carolina Republicans appeared to have at least three of the U.S. Supreme Court’s conservative justices on their side Wednesday in a case that could determine the future of elections nationwide and leave decisions about federal elections in the hands of state legislatures and beyond the reach of state courts.
+North Carolina Republicans appeared to have at least three of the U.S. Supreme Court’s conservative justices on their side Wednesday in a case that could determine the future of elections nationwide, and leave decisions about federal elections in the hands of state legislatures and beyond the reach of state courts.

 The Supreme Court heard oral arguments in an appeal of a North Carolina Supreme Court ruling that threw out congressional districts drawn by the Republican-led legislature.
 The state’s high court decided in February that the redistricting plans constituted a partisan gerrymander that violated the state constitution.